apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/ansible.md

           172.0.1.11
           172.0.1.12

+     **Configure passwordless ssh from your current client that runs the scripts to all nodes listed in `conf/inventory`.**
      If the ssh user account for target machines is different from your current username, please uncomment and edit the following two lines: